cleitonsouza01/trade/README.md

 Check the [documentation](http://trade.readthedocs.org) for all the available features.

-What about compatibility?
+Compatibility
 -------------------------
-The trade module is compatible with Python 2.7 and Python 3.x.
+trade is compatible with Python 2.7, 3.3, 3.4 and 3.5.

 Version